Bhutan in Flux: Tradition vs. Modernity

 We visited Bhutan during an inflection point.
 The country is simultaneously trying to maintain its heritage and culture while opening itself up to the modern world.
 As a result, we were given a front row seat to witness its balancing act in real time.

 On one hand, Bhutan is a country with no stop lights.
-On the other hand, Bhutan harnesses its massive hydroelectric power to become one of the world’s top miners of Bitcoin.
+On the other hand, Bhutan harnessed its massive hydroelectric power to become one of the world’s top miners of Bitcoin.

 Nowhere else in the world is this attempt at cultural preservation alongside technological innovation being pursued more diligently and thoughtfully.